ssec/polar2grid/doc/source/examples/creating_animations_example.rst

 Using Geo2Grid to Create Animations
 -----------------------------------

-The advantage of Geostionary Satellites is the temporal resolution of the observations.
+The advantage of Geostationary Satellites is the temporal resolution of the observations.
 Geo2Grid offers an easy interface to creating animations from Geo2Grid GeoTIFF files.
 The following example demonstrates how Geo2Grid software can be used to create an animation of